cmmesoma/codingTasks/while.md

 # while.py

 # Description
-## program promotes our practical knowledge of while loop statement, if statement, casting and arithematics
+## program focuses on our practical knowledge of while loop statement, if statement, casting and arithematics

 # Table of Contents